 Patients with sinus tachycardia present with resting heart rate above 100 beats per minute.
-They also tend to have an excessive increase in heart rate during all sort of physical activity.
+They also tend to have an excessive increase in heart rate during all sorts of physical activity.
 Their heart rate during sleep is higher than the average individual.
 For some unexplained reason women, particularly health care workers, are overrepresented.
 Pre-syncope, syncope, chest discomfort, dyspnea, anxiety and fatigue are also common symptoms.

 No clear evidence points to any increased mortality in inappropriate sinus tachycardia.
 This is somewhat unexpected given that tachycardia is a well-known risk factor for cardiomyopathy (tachycardia induced cardiomyopathy).
-It is not unlikely that individuals with inappropriate sinus tachycardia will be at greater risk of cardiovascular disease but evidence is yet lacking.
+It is not unlikely that individuals with inappropriate sinus tachycardia will be at greater risk of cardiovascular disease but the evidence is yet lacking.

 Treatment of inappropriate sinus tachycardia

 Inappropriate sinus tachycardia is treated with oral beta-blockers (bisoprolol 5-10 mg once daily), calcium channel blockers or ivabradine.
-Ivabradine acts by reducing the heart rate via specific inhibition of the funny channel (If), a mechanism different from that of beta blockers and calcium channel blockers.
+Ivabradine acts by reducing the heart rate via specific inhibition of the funny channel (If), a mechanism different from that of beta-blockers and calcium channel blockers.
 The use of ivabradine in inappropriate sinus tachycardia is off-label.
 Referral to a cardiologist should be considered.

 High resting heart rate

 As mentioned above there is a strong association between resting heart rate and cardiovascular as well as all-cause mortality.
-The risk of death and cardiovascular disease increases already at resting hearts rates above 60 beats per minute.
+The risk of death and cardiovascular disease increases already at resting heart rates above 60 beats per minute.
 This means that there is considerable mortality difference within the normal reference range 50–100 beats per minute.
 The Framingham Heart study demonstrated that individuals with a heart rate in the highest quintile had 5 times as great a risk of sudden cardiac death as compared with individuals in the lowest quintile.

 The explanation for this finding is most likely multifaceted, but some straight forward causes exist.
-High heart rate increases myocardial oxygen consumption (because of increased work load) while impairing oxygen delivery.
+High heart rate increases myocardial oxygen consumption (because of increased workload) while impairing oxygen delivery.
 The impairment of oxygen delivery is due to shortening of diastole at higher heart rate; the coronary arteries perfuse the heart during diastole, which means that reduced length of diastole causes reduced myocardial perfusion.
 High resting heart rate is associated with a significantly increased risk of hypertension, arrhythmias, aortic dissection, atherosclerotic heart disease (ischemic heart disease), congestive heart failure and sudden cardiac death.
 This applies to healthy persons as well as those with established heart disease.

 Treatment of high resting heart rate